 • Therapist skillset evaluated in class against a list of competencies

-• Bi-monthly reflective assignments and bi-monthly client case studies
+• Bi-monthly reflective assignments and client case studies

 • Required participation in “fishbowls” (therapy session simulations observed by the group)